Also see Kansas, Notable Kansans and Location Humor.

 God explained, pointing to different parts of earth.

-"This one will be extremely hot and while this one will be very cold and covered in ice."
+"Some areas will be extremely hot and others very cold and covered in ice."

-The Archangel, impressed by God's work, then pointed to a land mass and said, "What's that one?"
+The Archangel then pointed to an area and said, "What's that?"

-God replied wisely, "Wait until you see the idiots I'm surrounding them with in Oklahoma, Colorado, Missouri, and Nebraska
+God replied, "Wait until you see the losers I'm surrounding them with in Oklahoma, Colorado, Missouri, and Nebraska

 Kansas Tourism Council Bulletin

 This list will be handed to each person as they enter the state.